-The Government-wide Financial Statements (the Statement of Net Position and the Statement of Activities) display information about the reporting government as a whole.
+The Government-wide Financial Statements (the Statement of Net Position and the Statement of Activities) display information about the reporting government as a whole and its component units.
 They include all funds of the District except fiduciary funds.
 Governmental activities generally are financed through taxes, intergovernmental revenues, and other non-exchange revenues.